-Remember When Clint Black Scored His First Platinum Album?
+Remember When Clint Black Released His Landmark Debut Album?

 Killin' Time also earned Album of the Year honors at the ACM Awards, while "A Better Man" won Single Record of the Year.
 The runaway success of the album earned Black a prime spot among what would come to be called country music's Class of 1989, which also included Garth Brooks, Alan Jackson and more.